novium/neutrino/README.md

 # neutrino
-An OAuth2 provider solution for Meteor.
+An OAuth2 provider/server solution for Meteor.

-**Test it for yourself at http://novauth.meteor.com/**
+**Test a live version at http://novauth.meteor.com/**

-**Also, help me come up with a better name for the project over at twitter (@novium_) or open a new issue.**

 ## // WARNING //
 As it stands this **is *NOT* secure at all** and shouldn't be used in production without **heavy** modifications to the publish/subscribe methods and separating the client from server code.
 I will definitely continue working on it and in the future make a package that can be dropped into any Meteor project to open up for the possibility to share the accounts in-between Meteor and/or other kinds of services that support oauth2.